yijiawen1203/dataset_summary/readme.md

 the detailed description of the NAICS https://data.bls.gov/cew/apps/bls_naics/v3/bls_naics_app.htm#tab=download&naics=2022

-the employment data in the metropolitan areas in the U.S https://www.bls.gov/cew/downloadable-data-files.htm
+the employment data in the metropolitan areas in the U.S. **I download the data here and use it in my dissertation** https://www.bls.gov/cew/downloadable-data-files.htm